Nordln/EasydiffusionWiki/UI-Plugins.md

 **Note:** Plugins have not been reviewed for malicious code.
 Please only use plugins that you trust.

 ## Installing plugins
-If not stated otherwise in the plugin description, right click on the plugin link and save the plugin to `C:\stable-diffusion-ui\plugins\ui` (Or the drive that you've installed to, respectively).
+If not stated otherwise in the plugin description, right click on the plugin link and save the plugin to `C:\EasyDiffusion\plugins\ui` (Or the drive that you've installed to, respectively).
 The file name must have the suffix `.plugin.js`.

 ### Post processing plugins
 - **[Mad's Render Tasks](https://raw.githubusercontent.com/madrang/sd-ui-plugins/master/mads-render_tasks.plugin.js) by [Marc-Andre Ferland](https://github.com/madrang)**